 - Timeline indicating major development milestones leading to submission.
 This must include milestones being targeted for the end of year 1.

 - Budget describing and justifying use of CARIC funds.
+You can use this budget template.

 - Biosketches / CVs for all PIs and Co-PIs: Please include an updated biosketch consistent with NIH (max 5 pg)/NSF (max 2 pg) format.
 If your field is not typically funded by NSF/NIH, please include a brief CV following your discipline’s conventions.